RazorSh4rk/RazorSh4rk.github.io/_posts/2020-03-05-nice-email-mind-if-i-spam-it.md

 The regex is VERY simple, you could probably get a lot more hits with some tweaking, it's just `val simpleEmailRegex = "mailto:.*.(\"|')>".r`.
 I'm not very good at coming up with regexes.

-I won't show the emails i collected, with the first 500 pages of the api I already got 400+ addresses.
+I won't show the emails I collected, with the first 500 pages of the api I already got 400+ addresses.
 I just want to shame [luonet](https://luonet.github.io), because what the hell is this?

 ![what](/assets/2020-03-05.png)